hmcts/befta-fw/README.md

 ```
 In this example, the value of the arrayInMap field is used as the actual expected value
 of the response body.
 Same convention is applicable for request bodies, as well.
-An example test data file is [here](https://github.com/hmcts/ccd-data-store-api/blob/develop/src/aat/resources/features/F-051/S-109.td.json) showing a
-nested use of this feature.

 #### 5.6.2) Files in Request Bodies
 Files can be specified to be contained in request bodies.
 This is useful for APIs uploading